-commentators and courts searched for the edge of regulation that would tip it over into a compensable action.
-But as Professor Sax pointed out, Holmes rarely found that the regulation went "too far."
-Moreover, the rote application even of a relatively sophisticated test of the diminution in value created the illusion of precision and objectivity when it did not really exist.
+at least is, that while property may be regulated to a certain extent, if regulation goes too far it will be recognized as a taking."
+This Delphic formulation sowed confusion as commentators and courts searched for the edge of regulation that would tip it over into a compensable action.
+65 But as Professor Sax pointed out, Holmes rarely found that the regulation went "too far."
+Moreover, the rote application of even a relatively sophisticated test of the diminution in value created the illusion of precision and objectivity when it did not really exist.
+67

 Instead, Professor Sax proposed a new way of looking at the issue of government action in takings cases.
 In some ways, his view could be conceived of as a mirror image of his critique of government inattention to the public trust.
 What Professor Sax proposed was to change the focus from the effect on the subject property to the character of the governmental action.
 When the government is using its police power to enhance the economic value of a governmental enterprise-that is, when it is a form of public resource acquisition-then that action is a taking.
-He the governmental action is merely to resolve a private conflict, and that resolution incidentally improves the public condition, then there is no taking.
+But if the governmental action is merely to resolve a private conflict, and that resolution incidentally improves the public condition, then there is no taking.
 This was a signal advance, perhaps because of its clarity, but also because of its recognition that one of the principal functions of the takings clause was to ensure that there would be ethical use of governmental power consistent with the ends of government.
-Focus on the ends, in this context, was tied to democratic legitimacy.
+The focus on the ends, in this context, was tied to democratic legitimacy.

 In his subsequent article, Professor Sax expands his view of property to more fully reflect its social function, and thus to vindicate public rights in the context of takings litigation and reduce the number of governmental actions that might be compensable if his earlier test were applied.
 While this is an advance, it shifts the focus from the nature of the government action and expands the ambit of permissible regulation.
 In this article, Professor Sax directly incorporates the ideas contained in his work on the public trust.
 Thus, rather than suggesting a mirror image of the trust analysis as applied to private land owners, he demonstrates that there is virtually no use of property that does not have some spillover effect on others.
-He further explains that the government may normally regulate these spillover effects without
+He